Robinlovelace/cycle-hire-inclusive/README.md

 may be of greater importance in low income areas, where the barriers to buying, storing, repairing, and bike theft will likely be greater.
-A study on barriers to bikeshare on traditionally under-served neighbourhood in the US
-(<span class="citeproc-not-found" data-reference-id="portland_state_university_breaking_2017">**???**</span>)
-found that some of the most common barriers to bicycling cited by lower-income people of color were issues that bike share could address, such as: not having a bike or related gear (47%); not having a safe place to leave a bike where they need to go (36%); the expense of buying a bike or related gear (41%); and not having a safe place to store a bike at home (32%).
+A study on barriers to bikeshare on traditionally under-served neighbourhood in the US (Portland State University et al. 2017, 1) found that some of the most common barriers to bicycling cited by lower-income people of color were issues that bike share could address, such as: not having a bike or related gear (47%); not having a safe place to leave a bike where they need to go (36%); the expense of buying a bike or related gear (41%); and not having a safe place to store a bike at home (32%).
 Inequalities related to BSS are directly linked to use and access, and consequent benefits in accessibility, health.
 <!-- Not sure where this direct quotation ends? -->

 As discussed in the preceding paragraphs, BSS tends to be associated